minhvo1/mapper/README.md

 ## About
-Wikimap (or mapper.) is an app that allow users to create their own map as well as view ones that were created by others!
+Wikimap (or mapper.) is a map creator that allow users to create their own map with a curated list of markers locations, as well as as view maps created by other users!
 Created using Node, Express and PostgreSQL.

 ## Getting Started